alexbostock/api-proxy/README.md

 - `PORT_NUMBER`: integer port number at which the server should listen.
 - `BEHIND_REVERSE_PROXY`: a boolean value (1 or 0) indicating the deployment config.
+- `CORS_ORIGINS`: valid origins for `Access-Control-Allow-Origin` header in responses.
+See CORS section below.
 - `RTT_USERNAME`: a username for the [Realtime Trains](https://www.realtimetrains.co.uk/) API.
 - `RTT_PASSWORD`: the corresponding password for the Realtime Trains API.